George Tucker (priest)

 The Ven.
-George Tucker (1 November 1835 - 6 April 1908) was Archdeacon of Bermuda from 1896 until 1909.
+George Tucker (1 November 1835 - 6 April 1908) was an archdeacon of Bermuda from 1896 until 1908.

 He was educated at Yale College and ordained in 1861.
 After a curacy at gap Notre Dame Bay he was Rector of St Mark, Smith's Parish, Bermuda until his appointment as Archdeacon.
 A set of bells at St Mark commemorate his long service.